ralphmartynward/ironhack_09_final-project/README.md

 ### Zero-shot Classification via DistilBERT

 Finally, I turned to zero-shot classification, utilizing a DistilBERT model from HuggingFace.
-After refining the categories to better suit our needs, this method resulted in significant improvement in our classification results.
+After refining the categories to better suit my needs, this method resulted in significant improvement in the classification results.

 ## Sentiment Analysis NLP

-A crucial aspect of my approach is maintaining a positive sentiment in our content.
-This helps circumnavigate platform restrictions (Midjourney & Instagram) and ensures our audience enjoys a pleasant experience.
+A crucial aspect of my approach is maintaining a positive sentiment in the content.
+This helps circumnavigate platform restrictions (Midjourney & Instagram) and ensures the audience enjoys a pleasant experience.

 ### Sentiment Analysis via NLTK